EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: Introduction

+Task planning involves predicting the subsequent action plan based on the task goal, real-time progress, and current observations, as illustrated in Figure \ref{fig:benchmark_overview}.
+This capability is indispensable for a model to be effectively applied in the real world for addressing complex problems, in the same manner as humans.
+It should be regarded as one of the fundamental criteria for determining whether MLLMs have genuinely attained human-level intelligence.
+However, achieving human-level planning for MLLMs is far from trivial.
+For example, as shown in Figure \ref{fig:gpt4v_failure_Case}, to determine the next action plan for the goal ``mixing the meat with yogurt'', the model must track several state changes of the yogurt container and spoon, identify the white yogurt paste on the meat, and recognize that further stirring is necessary.
+Even advanced GPT-4V could make wrong decisions.

+This raises the question: \textbf{``How far are current MLLMs from achieving human-level planning?''} To investigate this, we introduce a comprehensive and rigorous benchmark called \textbf{EgoPlan-Bench} to evaluate the planning abilities of MLLMs in real-world scenarios from an egocentric perspective, which emulates human perception of the world.
+Unlike existing benchmarks \cite{fan2019egovqa, jia2022egotaskqa, li2023seed} that mainly focus on the \textbf{comprehension} ability of models, EgoPlan-Bench takes a step forward by systematically studying the \textbf{planning} capability of MLLMs.
+As shown in Figure \ref{fig:benchmark_overview}, to answer questions in EgoPlan-Bench correctly, the model must be capable of understanding open-form task goals, tracking long-horizon task progress, perceiving real-world environments from an egocentric view, and utilizing inherent world knowledge to reason about the next action plan in an end-to-end manner.

-To mitigate the aforementioned gap, this paper establishes a rigorous Egocentric Embodied Planning Benchmark called EgoPlan-Bench, for real-world embodied planning, which is sourced from egocentric videos \cite{Damen2022RESCALING, grauman2022ego4d} that showcase everyday household activities.
-All the evaluation data has undergone strict manual screening, as illustrated in Figure \ref{fig:construction_pipeline}.
-Drawing upon the attributes of the utilized egocentric video sources, our benchmark exhibits three main characteristics. \textbf{1) Realism of Tasks:} The tasks are extrapolated from authentic real-world videos, offering a closer reflection of daily human needs and showcasing greater variety than artificially constructed tasks. \textbf{2) Diversity of Actions:} The benchmark involves a diverse set of actions, requiring interaction with hundreds of different objects and extending beyond basic manipulation skills such as picking and placing items. \textbf{3) Intricacy of Visual Observations:} The visual observations come from various, often distinct real-world environments, where objects vary in appearance, state, and placement.
-Besides, the visual inputs can span extensive periods, making it difficult for models to monitor task progression and detect critical changes in object states.
+To construct EgoPlan-Bench, we leverage large-scale egocentric videos~\cite{Damen2022RESCALING, grauman2022ego4d} which authentically reflect daily human activities from the first-person perspective.
+We design a semi-automatic data construction pipeline (see Figure~\ref{fig:construction_pipeline}), and all the evaluation data has undergone strict manual verification.
+Our benchmark exhibits three main characteristics: \textbf{1) Realism of Tasks:} The tasks are extrapolated from authentic real-world videos, offering a closer reflection of daily human needs and showcasing greater variety than artificially designed tasks. \textbf{2) Diversity of Action Plans:} The benchmark involves a diverse set of action plans, requiring interaction with hundreds of different objects and extending beyond basic manipulation skills such as picking and placing items. \textbf{3) Intricacy of Visual Observations:} The visual observations come across various real-world scenes, where objects vary in appearance, state, and placement.
+Besides, the visual inputs can span extensive periods, making it challenging for monitoring task progress and detecting critical changes in object states.